hoytpr/Lacto_genome/metadata.md

  The Plasmid 1 consensus sequence did not show an overall homology greater than 60% to any plasmids or genomes in the NCBI databases.
 Because Plasmid 1 had no identifiable reference genome, it was submitted as `.fastq` reads to the SRA, and the assembly sequence as contigs rather than scaffolds.
 The NCBI BioProject accession is [PRJNA731925](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA731925). **[Please read this Note about current samples listed on NCBI.](/notes.md#ncbi)**

  <a name="met01"></a>
  To determine the N50 of the separate molecules, the `quast` software ([see citations](/citations.md)) was used to compare assembly results on `.fasta` files of the genome reads with plasmids, the genome reads without plasmids, and on each set of plasmid reads separately.
+[Script 18](/scripts.md#scr18)
  These comparisons used [CP065737.1](https://www.ncbi.nlm.nih.gov/nuccore/CP065737.1) as the reference genome.